zacharycbrown/ssl_baselines_for_biosignal_feature_extraction/README.md

  - Mohsenvad et al's http://proceedings.mlr.press/v136/mohsenvand20a/mohsenvand20a.pdf for SeqCLR upstream SSL pipeline
  - The ThinkerInvariance (TIDNet) SSL pipeline described in https://iopscience.iop.org/article/10.1088/1741-2552/abb7a7/pdf by Demetres Kostas and Frank Rudzicz, and their associated code at https://github.com/SPOClab-ca/ThinkerInvariance
  - PhaseSwap as described in https://arxiv.org/pdf/2009.07664.pdf by Abdelhak Lemkhenter and Paolo Favaro

+## Dataset (Update March, 2023)
+The dataset used in this repository has recently been made available upon individual request (please direct requests privately to zac.brown@duke.edu).

 ## Requirements:
  - Pytorch (and dependencies)